cc4347/p8105_hw5_cc4347/HW5-RMarkdown.md

 CC
 11/6/2019

-# Problem 1: Iris Missing Data
+# Problem 1: Replacing NAs in Iris Missing Data

 For numeric variables (Sepal.Length, Sepal.Width, Petal.Length, and
 Petal.Width), fill in missing values with the mean of non-missing